 Custom MapBuilder layers require a Desktop, Team, or Enterprise account.

 Wishing that MapBuilder Topo had more of one thing and less of other things?
-Pro, desktop or team users can create their own custom MapBuilder Topo layer!
+Desktop, team or enterprise users can create their own custom MapBuilder Topo layer!
 Select what you want displayed and/or emphasized and leave out the rest.